mzs21/bar-chart/README.md

 So, you can view the project at this [CodeSandBox](https://codesandbox.io/s/intelligent-brook-fc9o2m?file=/src/App.tsx)

-I know there's no color but let me show you the what it likes in localhost:
+I know there's no color but let me show you the what it looks like in localhost:

 <img src='https://github.com/mzs21/bar-chart/blob/main/public/localhost_3000.png?raw=true'>